f4llc0nn/lrtool/README.md

 # lrtool
-Carbon Black Cloud command line tool for querying Devices and Mass Live Response
+VMware Carbon Black Cloud command line tool for querying Devices and Mass Live Response

 The idea of this tool is to query VMware Carbon Black Cloud (CBC) Devices filtering down (see `FILTERS`), then print-only (see `PRESENTERS`) or run massive commands via Live Response using multithreads (see `EXECUTORS`).